markh-de/KiVar/README.md

    A group of one or more Records containing [Choice Expressions](#choice-expressions) to assign a set of data to the same Assignment target (e.g. the [component itself](#component-scope), or an existing [custom field of the component](#field-scope)).

  * **Variant:**
-   A set of _Choices_ applying to a selected set of _Aspects_ (so-called _Bound Aspects_ - in contrast to _Free Aspects_, which can be modified independently of the selected Variant).
+   A set of _Choices_ applying to a selected set of _Aspects_ (so-called _Bound Aspects_ &ndash; in contrast to _Free Aspects_, which can be modified independently of the selected Variant).
    The use of Variants is optional.
 If used, Variants are [configured independently](#top-level-variants) "on top" of the existing _Aspect_ configuration.

 #### Variants